CCI-GU-Sweden/Omero_GU/README.md

 install miniconda3 in the home dir of www-user

-Clone repository to correct location
+Clone repository to correct location (/var/www/html/ )

-Copy files to correct locations
+Run the setup script!

 Restart services